American Dad!: Farces

-American Dad! has commonly made use of farces as most of the predicaments that befall the main characters have escalated into the extremes, to the point of getting outrageously out of hand.
+American Dad! has commonly made use of farce as most of the predicaments that befall the main characters have escalated into the extremes, to the point of getting outrageously out of hand.
 For example, in the episode "Home Wrecker", Stan and Francine's marital harmony breaks down from a difference of opinion on remodeling the house.
 It gets to the point where they divide the house in two, each decorating their half of the house in their desired fashion.
-Not satisfied with this however, they both attempt to drive the other out of the home and eventually erect a colossal block wall, dividing the two halves of the house.
+Still not satisfied with this, they both attempt to drive the other out of the home and eventually erect a colossal block wall, dividing the two halves of the house.
 The rest of the family members are forced to spend one holiday after the next alternating between Fran's and Stan's place (the sides of the house treated as distinct homes).
 As another example, in the episode "Stan's Food Restaurant", Stan asks for Roger's help in starting a restaurant.
 As things progress, Roger makes heavy changes in the layout, eventually kicking Stan out of the project.
 Stan retaliates by opening another restaurant next door, which becomes a smashing success.
 Roger responds by blowing up Stan's restaurant but destroying his own in the process.
 Stan threatens to kill Roger, but backs down after Roger pulls a gun on him and tells him to relax.